nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 Implementation:
 The goalist class has some helper functions, including checkGoalInput to ensure the validity of user input, addGoal to add a new goal record into the goal list.
 The execution of goal command simply create a new goal record by first validating the user input, and create a goal record and finally return the result of creating the goal.

-Future Enhancement:

-1. List function and delete function
+1. View Goal function and Delete Goal function

-The list function is vital in visualization of the goal list while delete function helps to remove some redundant, incorrect, or achieved goals.
+The view function is vital in visualization of the goal list while delete function helps to remove some redundant, incorrect, or achieved goals.

+- Implementation 1:
   Note that since other command classes may also need a list function or delete function, these two functions can be created for a general use and applicable for all commands.

-Alternative method is to create an interface class including both methods.
-Those commands which inherited the interface class should override all methods.
+- Implementation 2 (Current Implementation):

+  Since the user need different input to differentiate type of objects to delete, it is acceptable to implement different delete classes, with some common implementation of interface(if any).

-2. Achievement List function
+2. Achieve Goal function

 This aims to keep the record of achieved goals.
-Once the user marks a goal as finished, the record will be automatically backed up into the history list.
-All records in the history list should be sorted according to their finish time and in alphabetical order.
-A simple copy function with proper file input output maintenance should be good enough to achieve this function.
+Once the user marks a goal as finished, the record will be automatically backed up into the history list, with supported view function.
+Also, it is designed not to allow user to modify any achivement.
+If user made any mistakes, either he starts a new achievement files, or he keeps the false record.

-3. Achieve goal function: allow users to mark a goal as achieved and saved the record into backup history.
+Potential Improvements:

+All records in the history list(and general goal list) should be sorted according to their finish time and in alphabetical order.

+To provent user from making mistakes, we could design an algorithm to detect whether an achievement is accomplished.

 ## Product scope